Bawumia directs GETFund to build new dining hall for Ejuraman SHS after disaster

 “I had to run to the vice president for help when the incident occurred, it was very disturbing but we take consolation in the fact that, no student died and now that the Vice President has offered to help, rest assured that the school will surely get a new dinning hall”.

-“We are expecting some consultants to inspect the project site after which the contract will be deployed to begin the construction work", he said.
+“We are expecting some consultants to inspect the project site after which the contract will be deployed to begin the construction work”.

 The Ejurahene Barimah Osei Hwedie II, also donated GH¢10,000 to settle medical bills of an 18 year old student who suffered fractured leg in the Ejuraman Anglican SHS disaster.